-Community Impact to Local Infrastructure Mitigation and Monitoring Hudson's Hope new water treatment plant, funded by BC Hydro, became operational on March 05, 2021.
+Community Impact to Local Infrastructure Mitigation and Monitoring Drinking Water Supply Hudson's Hope new water treatment plant, funded by BC Hydro, became operational on March 05, 2021.
 The Substantial Completion Certificate was issued on June 16, 2021.
-Drinking Water Supply Drinking Water Supply After the well water system became operational, BC Hydro was advised by Hudson's Hope that it was not functioning as expected and subsequently failed on two occasions in 2022.
-District of Hudson's Hope allow Hudson's Hope to draw surface water once the that will provide additional funding for Phase 1 and Phase 2 of Hudson's Hope's plan.
-BC Hydro and Hudson's Hope continue to discuss the operations of the water treatment plant to ensure a safe and reliable source of drinking water Waste Water Modelling suggests there should be no anticipated impact to the existing infrastructure.
-System / Groundwater Modelling BGC has developed a groundwater monitoring plan to verify the results of this modelling after the reservoir is filled, including monthly evaluations immediately following reservoir fill.
+After the well water system became operational, BC Hydro was advised by Hudson's Hope that it was not functioning as expected and subsequently failed on two occasions in 2022.
+In fall 2022, Hudson's Hope initiated a three-phase plan to switch its raw water source from groundwater to surface water.
+As part of this plan, Hudson's Hope has installed a temporary surface water intake in the Peace River as well as a supply line connected to their treatment plant.
+Hudson's Hope is now working to refine the operation of this temporary system including the installation of UV Reactors and a clarifier.
+The groundwater well is no longer in use.
+District of Hudson's Hope BC Hydro has also completed the installation of a raw water intake as part of the Shoreline Protection Berm which will allow Hudson's Hope to draw surface water once the reservoir is filled.
+BC Hydro and Hudson's Hope have finalized an agreement that will provide additional funding for Phase 1 and Phase 2 of Hudson's Hope's plan.
+BC Hydro and Hudson's Hope continue to discuss the operations of the water treatment plant to ensure a safe and reliable source of drinking water for the residents of Hudson's Hope.
+Waste Water System / Groundwater Modelling Modelling suggests there should be no anticipated impact to the existing infrastructure.
+BGC has developed a groundwater monitoring plan to verify the results of this modelling after the reservoir is filled, including monthly evaluations immediately following reservoir fill.
 BC Hydro will relay all evaluation reports to the District of Hudson's Hope.
 City of Fort St. John Wells and Intake No significant changes to water quality have been observed during the monitoring period.